JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 ## Introduction
 This master thesis performed data-driven development-cycle transformation and optimisation for Scania powertrain test rig department.
 More specifically:
 - Developed systematic framework for testbed model estimation and gearbox oil controller design; Collaborated team decreased controller design timespan from 2 weeks to 1 week (0.25 FTE)
-- Created testbed numeric model and improved controller performance by 200% with data and ML
+- Created testbed numeric model which was previously impossible
+- Greatly improved controller performance with data and Machine Learning

 This master thesis contains two research questions: